Maine STEM Partnership

-The Maine STEM Partnership (MSP), is a community of teachers who have joined the the RiSE Center with the mission of building and sustaining a diverse, statewide community that strengthens PK – 16+ STEM education.
-The MSP achieves this by promoting rich, research-supported classroom experiences that deepen learning and engage all students.
+The mission the Maine STEM Partnership is to build and sustain a diverse, statewide community that strengthens PK – 16+ STEM education by promoting rich, research-supported classroom experiences that deepen learning and engage all students.
 This community seeks to build STEM literacy and career competency, and to encourage students to become STEM educators and education researchers.

 Equity, empowerment, and excellence in STEM education.
 Based around community, access, respect, and research.